| Eowyn awoke to feel Legolas' lips

 The elf at the door was taken aback.
 He has never seen Legolas

-and she assumed that he was one of Legolas' counsellors.
-He reminded
+angry before, thought Eowyn.
+She assumed that he was one of

-"My lord, Ioh, and my lady," he added.
-Legolas
+"My lord, Ioh, and my lady," he added, with a

-glanced back, surprised to find Eowyn standing behind him.
+Legolas glanced over his shoulder, surprised to find Eowyn standing

-"She is dead, Lord Legolas.
+"She is dead, my lord.
 She has been strangled."

 Haldir, formerly March Warden of Lorien, now March Warden of